PiercingDan/spark-Jupyter-AWS/README.md

 Through my own experiences, the price of EBS volumes outweighs the price of spot-requested instances.
 The price for Amazon EBS gp2 volumes is $0.10 per GB-month for US East and since Flintrock sets its default minimum EBS root volume to be 30 GB, the EBS volumes costs about $0.10/hour per instance regardless of the instance type or AMI, whereas spot-requested m3.medium instances cost about $0.01/hour per instance.
 In addition, a 30 GB hard drive on every worker isn't really necessary for most Spark jobs, since Spark operations are done in-memory.
 If you follow this guide and use S3 I/O to read and write files, you will barely use your EBS storage.
 This section will detail how to shrink your EBS volumes to reduce unnecessary costs.

 #### Shrinking your AMI
-If you created your AMI from the EC2 instance launched from flintrock, the snapshot of the AMI, or the root EBS volume of the AMI, is 30 GB.
+If you created your AMI from the EC2 instance launched from Flintrock, the snapshot of the AMI, or the root EBS volume of the AMI, is 30 GB.
 Our first job is to shrink this volume.

 Although AWS provides an easy way to grow EBS volumes, it does not have a direct method to shrink them.
 There are many workarounds to shrink an EBS volume (simply google "Shrink EBS Volume" to see), but the general strategy is to create a running EBS volume of your AMI snapshot and a smaller EBS volume of your desired new size and copy the files from the former to the latter.
 Most methods offered by the community either don't work properly or are excessively complicated.
 Instead, I give a quick and easy solution (Much thanks to Chris for his help).

 1. From the EC2 console, create an EBS volume (gp2) based on the snapshot of AMI you wish to shrink.
-2. Create a new EC2 instance using the same OS as your AMI (flintrock default is Amazon Linux AMI) with an EBS volume of your desired size.
+2. Create a new EC2 instance using the same OS as your AMI (Flintrock default is Amazon Linux AMI) with an EBS volume of your desired size.
 3. Attach the large AMI volume created in Step 1 to the instance.
 The default device name is `/dev/sdf`.
 4. Login to your instance.
 5. Run `lsblk` as a check to see all attached volumes.
 It should look like this (xvda1 refers to the first partition of xvda, the root volume):